 Treatment and prognosis

-Medical, with heparin and warfarin.
-Anticoagulation is usually required even in the setting of venous haemorrhage (see cerebral venous infarction).
+Systemic anticoagulation (e.g. heparin and warfarin) is still the first-line treatment for dural venous thrombosis.
+Anticoagulation is usually required even in the setting of venous haemorrhage.

 Interventional management include microcatheter thrombolysis or thromboplasty.